 Weight: 1.5–2 lbs

-Since 1991, federal and state agencies, in cooperation with private landowners, conservation groups, Native Americans, and the North American zoo community, have been actively reintroducing ferrets back into the wild.
-Beginning in Wyoming, reintroduction efforts have since expanded to sites in Montana, South Dakota, and Arizona.
+Since 1991, federal and state agencies, in cooperation with private landowners, conservation groups, Native Americans and the North American zoo community, have been actively reintroducing black-footed ferrets back into the wild.
+Beginning in Wyoming, reintroduction efforts have since expanded to sites in Montana, South Dakota and Arizona.
 Proposed reintroduction sites have been identified in Colorado and Utah.

 Habitat: Black-footed ferrets can be found in the short or middle grass prairies and rolling hills of North America.
-Each ferret typically needs about 100 – 120 acres of space upon which to forage for food.
+Each animal needs about 100 – 120 acres of space upon which to forage for food.
 They live within the abandoned burrows of prairie dogs and use these complex underground tunnels for shelter and hunting.

 Diet (wild): Black-footed ferrets rely primarily on prairie dogs for food.
-However, they sometimes eat mice, ground squirrels, and other small animals.
-Normally, over 90% of a black-footed ferret’s diet consists of prairie dogs, which are hunted and killed within their burrows.
+However, they sometimes eat mice, ground squirrels and other small animals.
+Normally, over 90 percent of a black-footed ferret’s diet consists of prairie dogs, which are hunted and killed within their burrows.
 A black-footed ferret typically consumes between 50 – 70 grams of meat per day.
-It has been observed that black-footed ferrets only kill enough to eat, and caches of stored food are not usually found
+It has been observed that black-footed ferrets only kill enough to eat and caches of stored food are not usually found.

 Life span: 2-3 years in the wild, 6 years in captivity

-Anatomy/Physiology (anything unique or interesting): The fur of Mustela nigripes is yellowish-buff with pale underparts.
-The forehead, muzzle, and throat are white; while the feet are black.
+Anatomy/Physiology (anything unique or interesting): The fur of black-footed ferrets is yellowish-buff with pale underparts.
+The forehead, muzzle and throat are white, while the feet are black.
 A black mask is observed around the eyes, which is well defined in young black-footed ferrets.
-Males are generally 10% larger than females.
+Males are generally 10 percent larger than females.

 Habits: Black-footed ferrets are active mostly during the night, with peak hours around dusk.
-Ferrets reduce their activity levels in the winter, sometimes remaining underground for up to a week.
+They reduce their activity levels in the winter, sometimes remaining underground for up to a week.
 Black-footed ferrets are subterranean animals that utilize prairie dog burrows for travel and shelter.
-Ferrets are solitary, except during the breeding season, and there is no male participation in rearing of the young.
+They are solitary animals, except during the breeding season.
+There is no male participation in rearing of their young.
 Black-footed ferrets are also territorial and will actively defend territories against other same-sex competitors.
-Black-footed ferrets are considered an alert, agile, and curious mammal, and are known to exhibit keen senses of smell, sight, and hearing.
+Black-footed ferrets are considered an alert, agile and curious mammal, and are known to exhibit keen senses of smell, sight and hearing.
 They rely on olfactory communication (urination, defecation) to maintain their dominance hierarchies and to aid in retracing tracks during night travel.
 Black-footed ferrets are vocal mammals that chatter and hiss in the wild when they have been scared or frightened.